JessAndJay/JessAndJay.github.io/about.md

 # <a name="thedayof">The Day Of</a>

-Both the ceremony and reception are at Palm Door on Sabine.
+Both the ceremony and reception are at __[Palm Door on Sabine](https://www.google.com/maps/place/Palm+Door+on+Sabine/@30.2652453,-97.740794,16z/data=!4m2!3m1!1s0x0:0x2090a151414de094)__.
 The ceremony will begin at 5:30pm, followed by a dinner and reception at 6:30pm, with music by Aunt Ruby's Sweet Jazz Babies.
 Attire is business casual.

 Dinner will be provided by Salt Lick BBQ.
 If you are vegetarian or vegan, please let us know so that we can accomodate you.